This spinach borek or Turkish spinach pie with feta and phyllo pastry is one of the most irresistible vegetarian boreks.

 Instructions

-- Beat the eggs in another bowl.
-Add the yogurt and the olive oil and stir well.
-Set aside.
+- Make yogurt mixture: Whisk the eggs in another bowl.
+Add yogurt and olive oil and stir well.
+Set aside.4 large eggs + 2 cups Greek yogurt/ 500 g + ¼ cup olive oil / 60 ml

-- Brush a baking tray (35x40 cm/ 14x16 inch) with olive oil.
-Add the first phyllo sheet so that the sides of the sheet are overhanging.
-Brush the part of the sheet covering the baking tray with some of the egg yogurt mixture.
-Carefully tear the overhanging phyllo parts and place them over the brushed sheet of phyllo.
-Brush with yogurt mixture as well.
+- Assemble spinach pie: Place the first phyllo sheet on the baking tray, letting the sides hang over the edges.
+Brush the part covering the tray with some of the egg-yogurt mixture.
+Gently tear the overhanging phyllo and fold it over the brushed sheet, then brush this layer with the yogurt mixture as well.4 large phyllo sheets

 - Repeat with the second phyllo sheet.
-After brushing it with yogurt mixture, add the filling and level well.
+After brushing it with the yogurt mixture,

-- Place the third phyllo sheet on top, brush, and cover with the overhanging phyllo parts.
-Repeat with the last phyllo sheet.
-Brush with the remaining egg yogurt mixture.
-Cut the pie into squares now.
-Sprinkle the nigella seeds on top.
+- Cover the pie: Place the third phyllo sheet on top, brush it with the mixture, and fold over the overhanging edges.
+Repeat with the last phyllo sheet, brushing it with the remaining egg-yogurt mixture.
+Cut the pie into squares now (Note 5), then sprinkle nigella seeds on top.1-2 tablespoons nigella seeds

-- Bake for about 40 minutes or until golden.
-Cover with a towel and let cool slightly.
-It can be served warm or at room temperature.
+- Bake spinach borek for about 40 minutes or until golden.
+Cover it with a towel and let cool slightly.
+Serve warm or at room temperature.

 Antje says